null

 We usually hear there are three kinds of chocolate in the world; we have milk chocolate, dark chocolate and white chocolate, right?
 Well, even though “white chocolate” has the word “chocolate” included in its name, many say technically it’s not chocolate (but it is a cacao base product just without the cacao fiber)!
 The whole issue sounds weird, like when you learn that tomato is actually a fruit instead of a veggie.
 Let me explain what happens here…

-The story says that the first white chocolate bar was created by the Swiss brand Nestlé in the year 1936, they called it “Galak”.
+If you are wondering, where does white chocolate come from?
+Well, the story says that the first white chocolate bar was created by the Swiss brand Nestlé in the year 1936, they called it “Galak”.
 In some countries you can find it as “Milkybar”.
 Both versions are still on the market nowadays and I hope they keep them for much much longer because that’s one of the favorites of my dad!
 After that creation, many other brands started to create their own white chocolate bars and combinations as the market was starting to be popular.

 A cocoa bean consists of, roughly, half cocoa butter and half cocoa fiber.
 The cocoa butter is what gives chocolate its richness and the cocoa fiber is responsible for the chocolate color and taste.
 According to the FDA (Food and Drug Administration) for something to be called chocolate, it has to contain at least 10% of cocoa mass, which includes nibs and the cocoa fat inherent to the bean, they don’t mention any specifics for the cocoa butter content.